 Over the years, King has developed a fair number of major pieces.
 This disc includes 3 of his recent works.
 These are modern dances based on classical ballet technique.
 The works are abstract, but the dancers try to drench their moves in emotions, and there may be times when one can detect a theme or guess at some objective meaning in the production.
 Most of the formality of classical ballet is shuffled off and replaced with liberal, lyrical extensions in dance syntax, personal interpretation and, I think, on-the-spot improvisation.
 When the entire company appears, they dance in prescribed patterns.
 Each dancer in each group does something similar to the others, but each has a unique interpretation.
 There's no effort to achieve the uniformity in execution that's so important to the big ballet houses.

 A small company like the LINES Ballet would rarely if ever be able to afford live music.
 Here all the music is recorded and tends to be as diverse and eclectic as the dancing.
 I should also say that the sound quality is about as good as 48kHz/dts-HD Master Audio is ever going to be.
 Compared to what we had on DVD, it sounds terrific.
-The only improvement you could ask for would be to use 96kHz/24bit technology for yet more realism.

 King's dancers show you the direction the population of the U.S.A. is headed.
 There are a few whites, a few blacks, and in between 50 shades of brown.
 I never thought of the U.S. as a "melting pot" (that title belongs to the Mexicans).
 The U.S. is more of a gigantic tossed salad.
-But after two or three new generations of King Line dancers, we will be a khaki country for sure or maybe a shade richer.
+But after two or three new generations of King LINES dancers, we will be a khaki country for sure or maybe a shade richer.

 The LINES Ballet performs before live audiences all over the world.
 But the video for this title was specially shot in studio.
 Each of the three pieces is the subject of a separate film that could be shown individually on TV.
 From what I saw on the bonus extra, King was there working on every frame with his TV director, Andreas Morell.
 Most of the dance titles we get are by-products made as a possible additional profit center from live shows before a audience.
 The TV director does the best he can with limited resources and access to the dancers.
 But to King, subject title was a major project with the goal of making the best video possible to spread the fame of his group.
 Below is a shot of the stage King built for recording this title.
 A rail track runs all the way across the "front" of the stage.
 A camera on rails, a camera on wheels, and a boom camera shoot simultaneously:

-King was rewarded for his efforts with probably the most beautiful video presentation of dancers ever made.
+King was rewarded for his efforts with one of the most beautiful video presentations of dancers ever made.
 Because the cameramen were so close and had the time and gear to do it right, resolution and depth of field-of-focus are probably at laboratory limits of perfection.
 The lighting was expertly arranged to give a three-dimensional look to bodies of the dancers in the close shots.
 When the company is on stage, the cameras pull back to reveal the whole show.
 The costumes are clean and simple but exceptionally beautiful in design and construction.

 Of the 3 pieces on this disc, I liked Scheherazade and Dust and Light the best.
 Here are a few screenshots to whet your appetite.
 My overall favorite shot is the one that follows of Ashley Jackson in Dust and Light: